zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 Parametrizing (i.e., approximation or projection) the value distribution appropriately is what enables distributional updates in practice.

 In C51,

-In the QR-DQN paper, the projection of some arbitrary distribution is to find an allowed distribution that's closest to it in Wasserstein-1 distance.
-The paper showed that the projected distributional operator converges.
-However, the paper did not show that the projected distributional *optimality* operator also converges - although QR-DQN's success might imply this to some extend.
+In the QR-DQN paper:

+- The projection of some arbitrary distribution is to find an allowed distribution that's closest to it in Wasserstein-1 distance.
+- The paper showed that the projected distributional operator converges.
+- However, the paper did not show that the projected distributional *optimality* operator also converges, although QR-DQN's success might imply this to some extend.

 **Loss function.**